 Dixon does not contain any R/ECAPs, as defined by HUD, nor does it contain any RCAAs.
-While there is a concentration of poverty in north Dixon, identified previously, this area has a median income ranging from \$81,182 to \$93,467, which is relatively average to high for the city and has a non-white population ranging from 49.2 percent to 71.0 percent.
+While there is a concentration of poverty in north Dixon, identified previously, this area has a median income ranging from This area contains block groups with incomes ranging between \$81,182 to \$93,467, which is relatively average to high for the city and has a non-white population ranging from 49.2 percent to 71.0 percent.
 The highest rate of non-White households is in the southwest corner of this area, bounded by Parkgreen Drive to the west, Strafford Avenue to the north, Adams Street to the east, and H Street to the south.
 This area has a median income of \$81,182 which, while the lowest in the larger tract, is within a hundred dollars of the median incomes in neighboring block groups suggesting that this is not a concentration of lower-income households.
-In the whole of the tract, there are two affordable housing complexes (Lincoln Street Apartments and Dixon Manor Apartments), out of nine total affordable complexes in the city and accounting for 24.4 percent of affordable units citywide.
+In the whole of the tract, there are two affordable housing complexes (Lincoln Street

+Apartments and Dixon Manor Apartments), out of nine total affordable complexes in the city and accounting for 24.4 percent of affordable units citywide.
 Both of these complexes include market-rate units, resulting in mixed-income communities.
 According to CHAS data, there are approximately 2,023 households in this tract.
 Therefore, deed-restricted affordable units represent approximately 7.3 of all units in the area.
 While there is not a concentration of affordable housing in this tract, there are also five market rate multifamily complexes: Watson's Ranch Apartments, The Mews at Dixon Farm, Townview Commons, Birchwood Place, and Meadowood Village.
 These account for most, if not all, market-rate multifamily units in Dixon.
 Typically, multifamily housing is more affordable than single-family housing and more accessible for renters.
 Therefore, the concentration of multifamily housing in general may be a factor in the higher poverty rate in this portion of the city.
 However, while the southeastern area of this tract has a higher proportion of non-White households, the similarities in income to other portions of the tract indicate that this is not a concentrated area of poverty.
 Overall, the economic and demographic conditions of this area are reflected of the rest of Dixon, suggesting that this is not a potential R/ECAP area, but there is a concentration of multifamily housing in those area closest to commercial services and employment opportunity.
+That is also home to the Lincoln Creek Apartments, an affordable housing development, and several other multifamily developments that may house residents experiencing poverty at a higher rate than in surrounding single unit residences.

-As part of the Homestead Specific Plan, affordable and age-restricted multifamily units will be constructed in the southern portion of the city, offering housing mobility opportunities in a new area of the city.
+-As part of the Homestead Specific Plan, affordable and age-restricted multifamily units will be constructed in the southern portion of the city, offering housing mobility opportunities in a new area of the city.
 Further, all sites to accommodate lower- and moderate-income housing to meet the RHNA have been identified in the eastern and southern areas of the city, to provide new housing opportunities for these households elsewhere in areas of the city outside of the tract with higher rates of poverty (see Figure 2 in the Housing Element).
-Additionally, to improve access to areas of high opportunity for lower-income households, and households of color, the City will continue to work with potential developers to support construction of high-density housing in areas with higher median income and greater access to opportunity to facilitate economic mobility for lower-income residents reduce concentrations of existing multifamily housing (Programs 3.1.1 and 3.2.3).
+Additionally, Tto improve access to areas of high opportunity for lower-income households, and households of color, the City will continue to work with potential developers to support construction of high-density housing in areas with higher median income and greater access to opportunity to facilitate economic mobility for lower-income residents reduce concentrations of existing multifamily housing (Programs 3.1.1 and 3.2.3).